Evepp/evepp.github.io/index.md

 # Welcome to My Blog!

 Hello!
 I'm Evelyn Pomasqui, and this is my personal blog.
-Here, I will share:
+Here, I will share mainly about Cognitive Science, but also:

-- Learning experiences to guide you
+- Learning experiences to guide you towards adquiring skills
 - Recent readings
 - Research projects
-- Important concepts in human behavior, theory construction, history of thought, data analytics, and a bit about leadership and productivity development
+- Important concepts in Cognitive Science as interdisciplinary I include several sections(AI and Computational Modelling, Psychology, Neuroscience, Philosophy of Mind, Linguistics, Behavioral Economics)

 ## My Projects